opensrp/opensrp-web/packages/OpenSRPTable/README.md

 ### Style

--   In order to use the style need to copy the css file from `OpenSRPTable/src/index.css` to  `OpenSRPTable/dist/index.css`
+-   Need to copy the css file from `OpenSRPTable/src/index.css` to  `OpenSRPTable/dist/index.css`

 #### an example